 C has become something of a programming universal language as a result of its antiquity and employment as the language of system programming for Unix.
 C is a fantastic language for describing common programming concepts in a form that most people can understand.
 Furthermore, many of the principles used in C, such as argc and argv for command line parameters, loop constructions, and variable types, will appear in many other languages we learn, allowing us to communicate with others even if they don't know C in a way that is understandable to both of us.

-To add on to that, C is in close proximity to the machine.
+To add to that, C is in close proximity to the machine.
 When you're dealing with pointers, bytes, and individual bits, optimization techniques become a lot more intuitive.
 Understanding exactly how things work below the hood is also useful; it helps a lot when something you're attempting to perform in a higher-level language seems to take a long time or doesn't function at all.
 You also have a better understanding of advanced issues, such as how connectivity works.
 It will be a little bit easier with a higher-level programming language, but it will be more difficult to comprehend what's going on, and when things stop working, it's much preferable to know exactly what's going on so you can repair it.

-C has 32 keywords, a variety of data types, and a set of system utilizing functions that make programming simple.
+C has 32 keywords, a variety of data types, and a set of system-utilizing functions that make programming simple.

 Another property of 'C' programming is its ability to self-extend.
-Various functions from a library are included in a 'C' programme.
+Various functions from a library are included in a 'C' program.
 We have the option of adding our own features and functions to the library.
 In our application, we can access and use these functions whenever we want.
 This capability makes working with sophisticated code much easier.

 How C Programming Language Works?